Free Things to do in Sydney

 The Harbour Bridge is listed at No. 6

-There is currently no charge to enter the “Peoples Beach” aka Bondi.
-In fact, you don’t even have to pay to watch Bondi Life Guards (think Bondi Rescue) from, hopefully (if you get my rift 🙂 ) standing around not doing much.
+There is currently no charge to enter the “Peoples Beach” aka Bondi Beach.
+You don’t even have to pay to watch Bondi Life Guards (think Bondi Rescue).
 Soak up the atmosphere, sights and sounds of the most entertaining and interesting beach in world.
 And, oh yes – it’s gorgeous to.

 And, if you feel like stretching your legs, you can take an awesome coastal walk all the way from Bondi to Coogee.